 Where to go fat biking in Ontario.
 Source

 Fat biking is exploding in popularity, and with the colder months here, more and more enthusiasts are discovering Ottawa Gatineau on fat bikes.
-From daily commuters to weekend pros, fat biking has progressed to suit the needs of many.
-If you are with the family or still mastering your skills, check out our blog on the top family-friendly and beginner Ottawa fat biking trails.
+From daily commuters to weekend pros, fat biking in Ottawa has progressed to suit the needs of many.
+If you are with the family or still mastering your skills, check out our blog on the top family-friendly and beginner fat biking Ottawa trails.
 The best awaits the thrill-seekers and challenge go-getters.
-In this article, expect to find your next Ottawa or Gatineau weekend excursion.
+In this article, expect to find your next fat biking Ottawa or Gatineau weekend excursion.
 So grab a bike and hit these trails – you’re sure to have an unforgettable ride!

 Gatineau Park can produce some of the steepest singletrack in the area but it also leads to the best views!
 Source